 Public Law Executive Committee

-The mission of the Public Law Section is to ensure that the laws relating to the function and operation of public agencies are clear, effective and serve the public interest; to advance public service through public law practice; and to enhance the effectiveness of public law practitioners.
+The Public Law Section's mission is to ensure that the laws relating to the function and operation of public agencies are clear, effective and serve the public interest; to advance public service through public law practice; and to enhance the effectiveness of public law practitioners.

-- focuses on administrative law, municipal law, open meeting laws, political law, education law, state and federal legislation, public employment, government contracts, tort liability and regulations, land use/environment issues, and public lawyer ethics;
+- focused on public sector practice, which encompasses many areas of law: administrative law, municipal law, open meeting laws, political law, education law, state and federal legislation, environmental and natural resources law, public safety and law enforcement, public employment, government contracts, tort liability and regulations, land use/environment issues, and public lawyer ethics;

 - provides topical educational programs, seminars and resource materials;